 \begin{theorem} For a word $w$ of length $n$, we can construct ${\mathcal A}_w$ in $O(n)$ time. \end{theorem}

 \begin{proof} This is a straightforward consequence of \cref{lem:minimalarches}. \end{proof}

 Constructed in a straightforward way based on \cref{lem:minimalarches}, the arch-tree ${\mathcal A}_w$ encodes all the arches occurring in $w$.
-Now, we can identify an $\sas$ in $w[i:n]$ by simply listing (in the order from $i-1$ upwards to $n+1$) the labels of the nodes met on the path from $i-1$ to $n+1$, without that of node $i-1$ and choosing only one of the letters with label $n+1$.
+Now, we can identify an $\sas$ in $w[i:n]$ by simply listing (in the order from $i-1$ upwards to $n+1$) the labels of the nodes met on the path from $i-1$ to $n+1$, without that of node $i-1$.

 For a word $w$ and each $i\in [0:n-1]$, we define $\depth(i)$ as the number of edges on the shortest path from $i$ to the root of $A_w$.
 In this case, for $i\in [0:n]$, we have that $w[i+1:n]$ has universality index $\depth(i)-1$.